“Miriam and Aaron spoke against Moses regarding the dark-skinned woman he had married.” (Num. 12:1)

-What was their complaint against Moses?
-The rabbinic commentaries explain that they were upset that Moses had separated from his wife Tzipporah, the dark-skinned daughter of Jethro.
+What was Miriam and Aaron’s complaint?
+The Sages explained that they were upset that Moses had separated from Tzipporah, Jethro’s dark-skinned daughter.
 Miriam and Aaron were able to receive prophecy without resorting to celibacy.
 Why did Moses feel he needed to separate from his wife?

 The separation was in fact Moses’ idea; God had not commanded him to do this.
-The Talmud explains that Moses decided it was necessary after witnessing God’s revelation to the Jewish people at Mount Sinai.
+The Talmud explains that Moses decided it was necessary after he witnessed the Divine revelation at Mount Sinai.
 Moses reasoned:

-The Sages noted that Moses’ reasoning was sound and God approved of his decision.
+The Sages noted that Moses’ reasoning was sound and that God approved of his decision.
 Their proof: after the revelation at Sinai, God told the people, “Return to your tents” [i.e., return to your families].
-But to Moses He said: “You, however, shall stay here with Me” (Deut.
+But to Moses, He said: “You, however, shall stay here with Me” (Deut.
 5:27-28).

 Why was this separation something that Moses needed to work out for himself?
-And why was Moses the only prophet obligated to separate from his wife?
+And why was Moses the only prophet who needed to separate from his wife?

 Despite the innate greatness of the human soul, we are limited by our personal issues and concerns.
-Compared to the Shechinah’s all-encompassing light — a brilliant light that illuminates all worlds and everything they contain — our private lives are like the feeble light of a candle before the blazing sun.
-The cosmos are brimming with holiness — in all of their minutiae, in their transformations and advances, in their physical and spiritual paths.
+Compared to the Shechinah’s all-encompassing light — a brilliant light that illuminates all worlds and everything they contain — our private lives are like a candle’s feeble light in the blazing sunlight of the sun.
+The cosmos are brimming with holiness, in all of their minutiae, in their transformations and advances, in their physical and spiritual paths.
 All of their heights and depths are holy; all is God’s treasure.

-Imagine living in a pitch-black world where the only source of light is that which is emitted by an occasional bolt of lightning.
-It would be impossible to truly identify one’s surroundings in such a dark world.
+Imagine walking in a pitch-black world where the only source of light is the light emitted by an occasional bolt of lightning.
+It would be impossible to truly identify one’s surroundings in such a dark setting.
 Even if the lightning occurs repeatedly, the lack of constant illumination makes this form of light inadequate.
-If, however, the lightning is extremely frequent — like a strobe light set to flash at a fast frequency — its illumination is transformed into a source of constant light.
+If, however, the lightning is extremely frequent, like a strobe light set to flash at a fast frequency, its illumination is transformed into a source of constant light.

 This analogy may be applied to spiritual enlightenment.
 One cannot truly recognize the elevated realm, its holiness and eternal morality, the rule of justice and the influence of the sublime, without the illumination of continual prophecy.

 Ordinary prophecy is like the intermittent light of an occasional lightning bolt.
-Only the Torah, the singular prophecy of Moses, is a light that radiates continually.
-We are able to perceive the truth of the world’s inner essence through this constant light and live our lives accordingly.
+Only the Torah, the unique prophecy of Moses, is a light that radiates continually.
+We are able to perceive the truth of the world’s inner essence through this constant light, and live our lives accordingly.